-I have to admit that I much prefer graphical user interfaces when it comes to working on a computer.
-I've never been a big fan of command line tools, but occasionally some, like Netstat, do come into their own.
+I have to admit, I much prefer graphical user interfaces when it comes to working on a computer.
+I’ve never been a big fan of command line tools, but occasionally some, such as Netstat, do come into their own.

 Let me explain how to Netstat command in Windows.
 First, just open a command prompt window and type:

 The -a parameter lists all the computer’s connections and listening ports, while the -n parameter displays addresses and port numbers in numerical format.
 A typical (truncated) result from Netstat -an looks like this:

 The first column (proto stands for protocol) lists all of the transmission control protocol (TCP) and user datagram protocol (UDP) connections on the machine running Netstat.
 The second column is the machine’s local IP address and port number, while the third is the remote or foreign address and port number.
 The final column is called State, which is the state that the connection, or potential connection, is in.

 Built-in Windows commands that can find hack attempts

 “LISTENING” shows a classic open port listening for inbound connections.
 “ESTABLISHED” means there’s an actual connection between your machine and the remote IP and port that is able to exchange traffic.
 Occasionally, you’ll see “CLOSE_WAIT” in this column, which is a state TCP goes into while ending an established connection.

 As you can see, there are plenty of entries with a local address of 0.0.0.0 plus a port.
 This designation means the port is listening on all network interfaces and will accept any incoming connection on that port number.